 You can also visit our email campaign archive for our latest announcements and to subscribe to our chapter mailing list.
 You're welcome to join our chapter Facebook group to stay up-to-date, plus hear about other interesting events happening beyond our chapter.

-Join us on this walk that takes place on the first Saturday of the month, rain or shine.
-We meet at the Pergola (aka “The Columns”) on the east side of Oakland’s Lake Merritt at 10:30 AM and start walking by 10:45 AM.
-It’s a level, 3.3-mile walk around the lake that takes about an hour.
+CANCELLED until further notice: Lake Merritt Walk: Join us on this walk every first Saturday of the month, rain or shine.
+We meet at the Pergola (aka "The Columns") on the east side of Oakland's Lake Merritt at 10:30 AM and start walking by 10:45 AM.
+It's a level, 3.3-mile walk around the lake that takes about an hour.
+Afterwards, we usually grab lunch in the neighborhood or, on occasion, attend a special Camino presentation we've organized at the nearby Lakeview Branch Library.
 Whether you’re a newbie or Camino veteran, everyone is welcome.
 Bring your questions, answers and pilgrim spirit!

 The program at our 2018 Welcome Home Potluck included a presentation by Emilio Escudero on "Returning Home: The Journey Continues."
 Emilio provided the materials to help you “unpack your Camino.”

-The program at our 2017 Welcome Home Potluck included short “10×10″ presentations on Camino routes “beyond the Francés.”
+The program at our 2017 Welcome Home Potluck included short "10x10" presentations on Camino routes “Beyond the Francés."